 Fuel Economy

-The fuel economy is something that we all have an eye out for when it comes to shopping for cars.
+Fuel economy is something that we all have an eye out for when it comes to shopping for cars.
 The 2012 GMC Terrain is not the best when it comes to fuel economy.
 That might also be considered another 2012 GMC Terrain problem.
 In fact, most first-generation Terrains face this problem.

 A 2012 GMC Terrain can go about 20-22 miles per gallon in the city.
 On the highway, you might get up to 29 miles per gallon.
-These numbers are for the 2.4L 4 cylinder engine.
+These numbers are for the 2.4L 4-cylinder engine.
 The bigger engine is a bit thirstier.
 The fuel efficiency with that trim is slightly lower.

 On the other hand, the 2nd gen Terrains are better.
-They can get up to 28 mpg in the city, 39 mpg on the highway.
+They can get up to 28 mpg in the city, and 39 mpg on the highway.

 Facts about the 2012 GMC Terrain:

-- The 2012 Terrain is an average-sized compact SUV with an excellent passenger room.
+1. The 2012 Terrain is an average-sized compact SUV with an excellent passenger room.

-- The 2012 Terrain costs $9,888 – 11,366, which is too expensive given the frequent mechanical failures.
+2. The 2012 Terrain costs $9,888 – 11,366, which is too expensive given the frequent mechanical failures.

-- Reliability ratings for the 2012 Terrain are poor, and there are widespread engine problems.
+3. Reliability ratings for the 2012 Terrain are poor, and there are widespread engine problems.

-- The 2012 Terrain has serious problems, including engine issues, water leaks, and cracked transfer cases.
+4. The 2012 Terrain has serious problems, including engine issues, water leaks, and cracked transfer cases.

-- A 2012 Terrain should last around 150,000 miles with proper maintenance.
+5. A 2012 Terrain should last around 150,000 miles with proper maintenance.

-- Regular annual maintenance costs are higher than average at $575 per year, according to Repair Pal.
+6. Regular annual maintenance costs are higher than average at $575 per year, according to Repair Pal.

-- Kelley Blue Book prices on the Terrain range from $9,888 – 11,366, making it more affordable than a CR-V or RAV4.
+7. Kelley Blue Book prices on the Terrain range from $9,888 – 11,366, making it more affordable than a CR-V or RAV4.

-- There are four different models of the Terrain available, with technology that was last updated in 2010.
+8. There are four different models of the Terrain available, with technology that was last updated in 2010.

-- The base engine is a relatively weak 2.4L 4-cylinder with 182 horsepower.
+9. The base engine is a relatively weak 2.4L 4-cylinder with 182 horsepower.

-Summary – 2012 GMC Terrain Problems
+2012 GMC Terrain Problems: In Conclusion…

 The 2012 GMC Terrain suffers from excessive oil consumption, transmission issues, and a windshield wiper malfunction.
 These are the problems that plague the 2012 model.
 To be more precise most of these problems are seen in the first 4 years of GMC Terrains that were produced, not only the 2012 model.

 Buying a 2012 GMC Terrain is not a bad idea.
-But if you find one that has over 100,000 miles in the odometer, check for maintenance records.
+But if you find one that has over 100,000 miles on the odometer, check for maintenance records.
 And if the above-mentioned 2012 GMC Terrain problems are addressed, it might not be a bad deal.

 I have a 2012 Terrain and it has just started stalling on me and using oil…